Last Updated on April 29, 2025 by clubtraderjoes

 I’ve had my fair share of traditional Middle Eastern styled Kebabs.
-Both in restaurants and at someone’s home.
-They were always grilled and it’s the basis for a larger meal with sauces and side dishes and some type of flat bread like a pita to serve them in.
+Both in restaurants and at friends home cooking.
+They were always grilled and it’s the basis for a larger meal with sauces and side dishes and some type of flat bread like a pita to serve them with.

 First, let me say there are a million variations on making Kebabs, but I think what Trader Joe’s is trying to replicate is the Persian (Iranian) version called Kabab koobideh.
 Traditionally made with a mix of beef and lamb, although not always.
 Sometimes 100% beef and sometimes 100%.
 It depends on where you are from.
 Trader Joe’s version is 100% ground beef.
 You would traditionally serve them with grilled tomatoes and peppers and some rice.
 Some people might eat them with a pita and a sauce.